 The project site is an existing agricultural site in a rural and agricultural area outside of the USL and URL in LCP-defined rural lands.
-A winery project that is stripped back to a winery operation focused on growing grapes and processing them through to bottled wine ready for sale (eliminating special events, wine tasting, and the public-retail components) can be considered an appropriate agricultural processing use at this location if it is sited and designed to protect agricultural lands, including by clustering new winery development in the least attractive farming areas of the site.
+A winery project that is stripped back to a winery operation focused on growing grapes and processing them through to bottled wine ready for small-scale tasting and sale (eliminating public tours and special events, wine tasting, and the public retail components) can be considered an appropriate agricultural processing use at this location if it is sited and designed to protect agricultural lands, including by clustering new winery development in the least attractive farming areas of the site.
 As conditioned, an alternative winery project can be designed to minimize (and to the extent feasible eliminate) agricultural impacts, and can be found consistent with the LCP agriculture protection polices as cited in this finding.